FranciscoTrigo/trigomijesBlog/content/posts/bedsensor2023/index.md

 <!--more-->

 {{<admonition title="Information" bg-color="#00ee88">}}
-This article contains links to produtcs on Amazon and other sites, but none of them are part of an affiliate or similar and I do not get any money if you choose to purchase any of the products.
+This article contains links to products on Amazon and other sites, but none of them are part of an affiliate or similar and I do not get any money if you choose to purchase any of the products.
 {{</admonition>}}

 ## The What